spandx/spandx/README.md

 This gem includes a command line interface to scan a software project for the software licenses that are associated with each dependency in the project.
 `spandx` leverages an offline cache of software licenses for known dependencies.
-The offline cache allows spandx to perform a truly airgap friendly scan of software projects.
+The offline cache allows Spandx to perform an air gap friendly scan of software projects.

 ### Supported project types